marczaku/105-unity-basics/2-scripting/README.md

 ### Set Up
 - Create a GameObject > Create Empty
   - Name it Brick Counter
+- Let's validate, that Rider is configured as the IDE of your choice:
+  - Open Edit > Preferences
+  - Open the External Tools Tab
+  - Instead of `Open by File Extension`, select `Rider`
+  - This ensures, that Auto-Complete etc. works

 ### Instructions
 - In the Project View, Create -> C# Script